nicdev/take-home-exercises/full-stack-egineer.md

 ### Main Criteria
 * Is the code readable and clear?
 * Is it well written?
-* Is it aesthetically pleasing? (frameworks ok)
+* Is it aesthetically pleasing? (frameworks and libraries ok)
 * Is it well architected?

 ### Bonus Points
 * Test coverage
 * Is it easy to set up and run?
-* Project includes TailwindCSS or Bootstrap
+* Project includes TailwindCSS

 ## Submission
 Publish the code in a Github repo.
-If it's private please invite [@nicdev](https://github.com/nicdev) or make it public and notify [nicrosental@gmail.com](mailto:nicrosental.com)
+If it's private please invite [@nicdev](https://github.com/nicdev) or make it public and notify [nicrosental@gmail.com](mailto:nicrosental.com).
+Also send an email to haley.Chrismon@marketwake.com and punchlist@marketwake.com.]

 ## Questions and Communication
-If you have any questions along the way, please contact [me via email](mailto:nicrosental@gmail.com).
-I will do my best to respond quickly and help along the way.
+If you have any questions along the way, please contact [me via email](mailto:nicrosental@gmail.com) or [Haley Theisen](mailto:haley.Chrismon@marketwake.com).
+We will do our best to respond quickly and help you along the way.